 - Raw nuts and seeds

-- Dates and Dried Figs (Keep dried fruit to a minimal compared to fresh fruit, but it does leave an alkaline ash in the body.)
+- Dates and Dried Figs (Keep dried fruit to a minimum compared to fresh fruit)

 - Soaked and/or sprouted grains (especially wild rice and millet, which actually need no soaking or sprouting but are alkaline by nature)